Germoe/hit-predictor/project_report.md

 are performing better than expected.
 However, as we've evaluated in the EDA Mode and Time Signature features aren't convincing features, these could quickly change and might overfit our model rather than leading to actual higher accuracy.

-Hence, we'll drop Tempo, Mode, Key and Time Signature.
+Hence, we'll drop Tempo, Mode, Key and Time Signature from our feature list.

 #### Collinearity

 For collinearity measurements we've used the popular Pearson correlation coefficient (i.e. Pearson's r).
-Even though this couldn't be used for describing relationships between continuous predictor and discrete target variable, it's a good metric to detect collinearity between predictors.
-A characteristic of multiple features standing relation to each other is an issue because our assumption is that each feature is an _independent_ variable, correlation, however implies that with a change in one variable it affects another making the relationship with the target variable increasingly murky.
+Even though this couldn't be used for describing relationships between continuous predictor and a discrete target variable, it's a good metric to detect collinearity between predictors.
+A characteristic of multiple features standing in relation to each other is an issue because our assumption is that each feature is an _independent_ variable.
+Correlation, however implies that with a change in one variable it affects another making the relationship with the target variable increasingly murky.
 This has drastic implications for the stability of our model which can be read about in further detail [_here_](https://statisticsbyjim.com/regression/multicollinearity-in-regression-analysis/).

 ![](./notebooks/assets/feature_correlation.png)

-I've found strong correlation (~0.8) between `energy` and `acousticness` as well as `energy` and `loudness`.
-Somewhat present correlations (~0.6) were also visible between `acousticness` and `loudness` as well as `valence` and `danceability`.
-All four correlations were statistically significant for p<0.001 but as the correlations were only moderately strong for some features and removing them might've removed some actual information about a song's content, I decided to use dimension reduction through PCA instead.
+I've found strong correlation between `energy` and `acousticness` (0.7) as well as `energy` and `loudness` (0.76).
+Somewhat correlated are `acousticness` and `loudness` (0.55) as well as `valence` and `danceability` (0.51).
+All four correlations were statistically significant for p<0.001 but as the correlations were only moderately strong for some features and removing them might've removed some actual information about a song's content, I decided to use dimension reduction via Pricincipal Component Analysis (PCA) instead.

 #### Conclusion

-In conclusion, we'll be using a combination of the features below to describe a song's content.
-To take care of collinearity issues we're using dimensionality reduction (in our case using PCA).
+In conclusion, we'll be using a combination of the features below to describe a song's content and make inferences about its ability to make it onto the Hot 100.

 - Acousticness
 - Loudness